Download

 key_file: "/path/to/key.pem"

-The client configuration defines how the gateway connects to downstream MCP servers.
+The downstream MCP servers configuration defines how the gateway connects to one or more MCP servers.
+You can configure multiple servers with different transport types and settings.

 type: stdio